Livan-Lyu/gateware/README.md

 A clone of `depth: 20` is performed if no depth info is provided.
 As long as the depth of the cloned source is greater than specified, the depth won't be adjusted.

+A `bypass` option was added to allow for developing directly in the `sources/HSS` directory:
+You can set this option to `yes` or `1` and the builder will forego the **git reset** step.
+This is obviously an advanced setting, so if you don't understand why you'd want that, you probably don't need it.
+Please note that you'll need to run through the builder at least once to get the repo cloned.
+You should also pay attention to **never** commit this option to CI, as it will most definitely break the build.
+Local use only!

 ## MSS is now modularized
 MSS configuration files now live under `sources/MSS/` and specific overlays under `sources/MSS/device-tree-overlays/*`.